 Electronic cigarettes (e-cigarettes), a popular type of electronic nicotine delivery system, aerosolise and deliver a chemical mixture typically composed of nicotine, propylene glycol and flavourings.
-The effect of the growing popularity and availability of e-cigarettes on children is inadequately characterised.
-Concerns have been raised that the novel nature and flavouring of these products may appeal to youth Approaches to e-cigarette legislation across countries are diverse, ranging from unregulated marketing to complete bans.
+The effect of the growing popularity and availability of e-cigarettes on childreni is inadequately characterised.
+Concerns have been raised that the novel nature and flavouring of these products may appeal to youthii 4 5 and that industry marketing is targeting youth.
+Approaches to e-cigarette legislation across countries are diverse, ranging from unregulated marketing to complete bans.
 Although some US states and localities have enacted legislation to iChildren are defined in this paper as the paediatric population aged 0-18 years.